-The Project inception phase and subsequent implementation was advancing smoothly without tangible drawbacks and deviations.
-The Project inception phase results are in line with the Project Annual targets and are welcome by the project beneficiaries and partners across target communities.
+The Project implementation was advancing smoothly without tangible drawbacks and deviations.
+The Project semi-annual results are overall in line with the Project Annual targets and are welcome by the project target communities, implementing partners, beneficiaries and other involved stakeholders across target communities.
 As noted, significant beneficiary satisfaction was observed with the provided support.
-Project first activities attained a good credit among local authorities, partners and the beneficiaries and effectively enlarged its partnerships for scaling up job-creation efforts and setting background for provision of small, livelihood rehabilitation grants to displaced population.
+Project continuous activities attained a good credit among local authorities, partners and the beneficiaries and effectively enlarged its partnerships for scaling up the impact for provision of small, livelihood rehabilitation agricultural and non-agricultural grants to displaced population.